after school Programming

 Tuition is due by the 5th of each month.

-Transportation: Transportation is included and provided from the following schools:
+Transportation: Transportation is available from the following schools:

 Campus International